kelvinagyareyeboah/kady-ai/README.md

 # kady-ai
-An intelligent AI-powered productivity platform designed to streamline workflows, manage contexts, and deliver smart conve
+An intelligent AI-powered productivity platform designed to streamline workflows, manage contexts, and deliver smas